HotBlackRobotics/hotblackrobotics.github.io/en/blog/_posts/2018-02-14-sibot-cloud.md

 }

-// Definizione del subscriber.
-Notate che il topic è specifico al robot su cui stanno
-// eseguendo i nodi ROS (/hotbot/ in questo caso) ros::Subscriber<std_msgs::Int16MultiArray> sub("/hotbot/motors",motors_cb);
+// Subscriber definition.
+Note that the topic is specific to the robot on which the Ros nodes are running (/hotbot/ in this case) ros::Subscriber<std_msgs::Int16MultiArray> sub("/hotbot/motors",motors_cb);

 void setup(){